 Why Not buy Something?

 I can't think of one reason!
 They're brief and cheap and right.
 Look — right there!
 Isn’t that a credit card in your hand — or lying there, in arm’s reach?
 (I can wait while you check your pockets.)

 Please don’t begrudge me one last fling of anonymity.
-If you give me a little lift, here, I’ll be happy to profit from the fame, but small scale noteriety can make you vulnerable, without being able to afford security.
+If you give me a little lift, here, I’ll be happy to profit from the fame, but small scale noteriety can make you vulnerable, without making you able to afford security.
 It doesn't matter whether you are liked or not.
-You can't be famous and live on an regular housing block.
+You just can't be famous and live in a regular neighborhood.